Aiven-Open/klaw/coral/proxy/README.md

 ### ➡️ additional `--verbose` flag
-Adding this flag to any of the mentioned commands will run the proxy in verbose mode.
-We will print all requests that are handled in the terminal.
+Adding this flag to any of the mentioned commands will run the proxy in "verbose" mode.
+We will print **all** requests that are handled in the terminal.
 This is very noisy, so not enabled by default.
 It can be a great way to debug in case something is not working like expecting.